securebitsorg/securebitsorg.github.io/content/posts/security/ufw-firewall-debian-based.en.md

 sudo ufw reload
 ```
 ## Video tutorial - Securing AdGuard with UFW firewall on Raspberry Pi
-A video tutorial on ‘Securing AdGuard installation on a Raspberry Pi using UFW firewall’ will also be available soon on my YouTube channel (https://www.youtube.com/channel/UCr-cuwB555JmAm4F412KZ2Q).
+A video tutorial on ‘Securing AdGuard installation on a Raspberry Pi using UFW firewall’ will also be available soon on my [YouTube channel](https://www.youtube.com/channel/UCr-cuwB555JmAm4F412KZ2Q).
 https://youtu.be/Dh3A1Idktmg
 So it's best to [subscribe](https://www.youtube.com/channel/UCr-cuwB555JmAm4F412KZ2Q) to my channel right away so you don't miss any videos.
 ## Rules for AdGuard | UFW firewall Raspberry Pi